Wondering what's the difference between Natural Release vs Quick Release is on your Instant Pot?

 For foamy foods like grains and pasta, doing a Natural Release reduces mess from foam.
 It also prevents a lot of liquid spurting out of the steam release valve or clogging it.

-While Natural Release is the slowest pressure release method, it has its advantages like retaining flavor and tenderness in meats.
+While Natural Release is the slowest pressure release method, it has advantages like retaining flavor and tenderness in meats.

 My recipe says to do a Natural Release followed by a Quick Release.
 Help!